 Welcome!

 I am interested in understanding how intrinsic dynamics of single neurons impact biological neural network behaviors, bridging the gap between modeling scales being necessary to a better understanding of the neuronal/nervous system.
-I am particularly intrigued by ionic homeostasis and the role of ionic channel in (patho)-physiological neural oscillatory behaviours.
+I am particularly intrigued by ionic homeostasis and the role of ionic channel in (patho)-physiological neural oscillatory behaviors.

 For more information about my ongoing projects, go to .https://members.loria.fr/LBuhry/projets/